Billy Bob Thornton: Since 2014: Fargo and Goliath

-In 2017, Thornton starred in the music video Stand Down by Kario Salem (musically known as K.O.).
-It received the Best Music Video award from the Toronto Shorts International Film Festival and has had 13 million views on Facebook and counting.
+In 2017, Thornton starred in the music video "Stand Down" by Kario Salem (musically known as K.O.).
+It received the Best Music Video award from the Toronto Shorts International Film Festival.

+Since 2024, Thornton has starred in Landman as Tommy Norris, a landman at an oil company.

 Music

 In the 1970s, Thornton was the drummer of a blues rock band named Tres Hombres.
-Guitarist Billy Gibbons referred to the band as "the best little cover band in Texas", and Thornton bears a tattoo with the band's name on it.
+Guitarist Billy Gibbons, whose band ZZ Top released an album titled Tres Hombres in 1973, referred to the band as "the best little cover band in Texas", and Thornton bears a tattoo with the band's name on it.
+In 1983, the band released their only studio album, Gunslinger on Trigger Records.